Opossunoquonuske: Incident in winter of 1610

 Opossunoquonuske invited a party of fourteen Englishmen to “feast and make merry” in her village.
 According to Virginian colonist William Strachey, she persuaded them to leave their weapons in their boat with feminine guile, claiming that “their [the Indian] women would be afrayd ells [else] of their pieces [weapons].”[1]
-Historians Thomas H. Appleton and Helen Rountree suggest that Opossunoquonuske she deliberately played upon gendered expectations, divesting the Englishmen of their weapons.
-After all, Opossunoquonuske had previously asked to see English guns fired and who had watched with interest, not fear.
+Historians Thomas H. Appleton and Helen Rountree suggest that Opossunoquonuske deliberately played upon gendered expectations, divesting the Englishmen of their weapons.
+After all, Opossunoquonuske had previously asked to see English guns fired and had watched with interest, not fear.

 Opossunoquonuske served a feast, probably of venison or turkey, to her unsuspecting guests.
 Then, she ordered them killed.
-Only the “taborer” (drummer) escaping by holding the boat’s rudder as a shield and sculling the boat out of arrowshot range.
+Only the “taborer” (drummer), Thomas Dowse, escaped by holding the boat’s rudder as a shield and sculling the boat out of arrowshot range.

-In Opossunoquonuske’s culture, inventive torture and artful killing were much admired in making war against one’s enemies.
-English encroachment on her people’s lands would have been reason enough, in Opossunoquonuske’s mind, to take revenge on any English visitors.
-In killing them, she would send a clear message to the English of the wrongs they had done and of her own power to wreak vengeance.
-A closer examination of the seventeenth century in Virginia by historian Thomas Appleton and John Boswell reveals that Opossunoquonuske and other Indian women were far from passive or invisible.

-She was wounded [MOU1] as she fled into the woods, indeed, she may have died of her wounds for she does not reappear in the records after that.
+In retaliation, the English burned the town and killed several of its inhabitants.
+She was wounded as she fled into the woods, and may have died of her wounds for she does not reappear in the records after that.
 Another boat carrying the governor himself managed to reach the falls of the James River (in the autumn of 1610), where the foreigners built and occupied a fort for a while in spite of the local people’s ferocious response, which killed many intruders.
 The intruders returned the favor, destroying many houses in Powhatan town.
 By 1613, Bermuda Hundred, Virginia had been established at the town site.
 John Smith, in his narrative of the Virginia Colony, discussed the burning of the town but not the reason behind it, calling the motive only the "injurie done us by them of Apomatock.”

-Opposing or killing such female leaders as Opossunoquonuske reflected an inherent acknowledgment of her position as rightful rulers and formidable foes.
-The careers of such female sachems as Opossunoquonuske of the Appomattoc, the “Queene” of the Massachusett, Matantuck of the Narragansett, and Weetamoo of the Pocasset demonstrate both the social space available for female sachems in Native nations and the widespread colonial recognition of their rank and right to rule regardless of whether that rule supported colonial objectives.
-According to Helen Rountree, when the satellite town at their river’s mouth was burned, and Opossunoquonuske, its weroansqua, was wounded.
+As Gina Martino argues, "Opposing or killing such female leaders as Opossunoquonuske reflected an inherent acknowledgment of her position as rightful rulers and formidable foes.
+The careers of such female sachems as Opossunoquonuske of the Appomattoc, the “Queene” of the Massachusett, Matantuck of the Narragansett, and Weetamoo of the Pocasset demonstrate both the social space available for female sachems in Native nations and the widespread colonial recognition of their rank and right to rule regardless of whether that rule supported colonial objectives."
+According to Helen Rountree, when the satellite town at their river’s mouth was burned, Opossunoquonuske, its weroansqua, was wounded.